Kroger: 2000s

 In 2008, Kroger began a partnership with Murray's Cheese of New York City.
-Murray's Cheese counters within Kroger stores sell a variety of artisanal cheese from all parts of the world.
+Murray's Cheese counters within Kroger stores sell various artisanal cheese from all parts of the world.

 2010s

-On July 9, 2013, Kroger announced its acquisition of (the 212 stores of Charlotte-based) Harris Teeter in a deal valued at $2.5 billion and that it will assume $100 million in the company's outstanding debt.
+On July 9, 2013, Kroger announced that it would acquire the 212 stores of Charlotte-based Harris Teeter in a deal valued at $2.5 billion and that it would assume $100 million in the company's outstanding debt.
 Harris Teeter's stores are in eight Southern states, with a major portion of them in its headquarters state of North Carolina.
-Doing so, Kroger acquired Harris Teeter's click and collect program which allows online ordering of groceries.
-Some industry experts see this as a competitive move against online grocers such as AmazonFresh.
+Doing so, Kroger acquired Harris Teeter's click-and-collect program, which allows online ordering of groceries.
+Some industry experts saw this as a competitive move against online grocers such as AmazonFresh.
 The Harris Teeter acquisition marked Kroger's return to the Charlotte market after a 25-year absence.
 It also allowed Kroger to enter Asheville for the first time.
 Charlotte and Asheville had been the only large markets in North Carolina where Kroger had no presence.